wSedlacek/lambda-node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+SQL is an acronym for Structured Query Language.
+It is a language for creating queries to databases that are designed by a few key guidelines.
+A relational database is a database that has tables, columns and rows which keys can be used to reference row(s) in other tables.
+I believe this question means the difference between `Relational Databases` and `NoSQL` as that would make more sense as they are near complete opposite NoSQL is not a relational database, it doesn't have tables but collections, not rows but documents and not columns but fields.
+In a document database you aren't required to use the same schema on every document so they have very different use cases.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+A primary key is the key in a column that is used to make it unique and indexable.
+No two columns can share the a primary key.
+Often times it is best to let the database generate this for you.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+Foreign Key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+A third table with Foreign Keys for both tables detailing the connection points.

 ## Minimum Viable Product